cognivore/icfpc-compute/for-users/README.md

 # For user (2024)

-Compute allows you to run cargo commands like this:
+Compute allows you to run cargo commands from the main repository **on powerful remote machines** like this:

 ```
 echo 'B$ L!
 B$ v!
 I" L!
 B+ B+ v! v!
 B+ v! v!' | \